 In 2007, aware of the growing need to address the amount of plasterboard waste going to landfill and the consequent perceived environmental impact, the GPDA has worked with Defra and WRAP representatives at Ashdown House to set two measurable recycling goals for the industry.

-Goal one was to reduce the amount of waste generated by plasterboard manufacture being sent to landfill from 30,000 to 10,000 tonnes/year by 2010.
-Goal two was to increase recycling from new construction plasterboard waste to 50%, again by 2010.
+Goal one was to reduce the amount of waste generated by plasterboard manufacture being sent to landfill from 30,000 tonnes/year which was rapidly achieved and the figure is virtually zero now.
+Goal two was to increase recycling from new construction plasterboard waste to 50% and by 2015 the figure was over 40% and rising.

 Plasterboard Road Map